AlaricManning/scheduling_search/README.md

 ## Challenges
 - Rusty Javascript
-- Param Extraction: Could do a better job with a dedicated Named Entity Recognition (NER) model
+- Param Extraction: Could do a better job with a more dedicated model to the task (NER / SVM / NN / BERT)
 - Autocomplete search bar (messed around with getting it to work in a branch but ran out of time)

 ---